mbrsagor/eduTech/README.md

-# Online news potal and news management system app
+# Product Manager
+> Micro services type project.

 ## Setup

-### Dependancies
+### Dependencies

-- Python 3.6.9 / Django 3.0
+- Python 3.6.9
 - Mysql 8.0.19
-- NodeJS v13.12.0
-- Install React.JS
+- Docker

 The following steps will walk you thru installation on a Mac.
 Linux should be similar.
 It's also possible to develop on a Windows machine, but I have not documented the steps.